 The Christian walk is a process, where we grow precept upon precept, line upon line, Isaiah 28:13.
 Just as in the natural, we take baby steps long before we learn to run.

 In all trials we have two choices.
 Job, in his agony of spirit, could have chosen to blame God.
 We can yell, “Why?
 Why me?”
-We can adopt an attitude of rebellion and anger against God, who allowed the trials to happen.
-We can look with envy at others, who don’t seem to go through the same fiery trials as us.
+All of us can adopt an attitude of rebellion and anger against God, who allowed the trials to happen.
+We can look with envy at others, who don’t seem to go through the same fiery trials as us and have a pity-party anytime we want to.

 Or we can adopt an attitude of faith and lean into God, believing He has our best interest at heart.
-He alone can strengthen, sustain, comfort and heal us, as our faith grows from strength to strength.
-Submit our hearts and lives to God, trusting only in Him, James 4:7.
+He alone can strengthen, sustain, comfort and heal us, as our faith grows from strength to strength, if we submit our hearts and lives to God, trusting only in Him, James 4:7.

 Purpose of Fiery Trials

 We are distressed with trials, but God will not despise a broken reed, Psalm 51:17.
-Trials often reveal a weakness in us, as it did in Job.
 It is fiery trials that cleanses our heart of wrong attitudes.
 Often it is God’s way of getting our full attention, like a teacher calling at a truculent student’s name.

-If we allow it, trials will refine us and make us stronger.
+If we allow it, trials will refine us.
 That which Satan designs for our destruction, God will use for our growth.
 Job said, When He has tested me I will come forth as gold, Job 23:10.

 Untested faith has little value.
 It is the reason Satan will be released for a little while, following a thousand years having been bound, Revelation 20:1.
 Natural people born during the millennial reign of Christ will be tested.
 Unbelievably, some will turn against the government of peace, just as a third of the angels fell and Adam disobeyed God.